sakshimukkirwar/sakshimukkirwar.github.io/README.md

 _Result:_ The model's false positive rates plummeted by 20%, sharpening the system's ability to shield users from online scams.

-**Customer Segmentation with Yelp Dataset**

-_Challenge:_ Yelp's vast dataset awaited analysis to unveil customer segments.

-_Action:_
-- The setup of Apache Kafka facilitated the management of Yelp’s high-velocity data stream.
-- A pipeline utilizing Spark Streaming processed the data in real-time, with Databricks serving as the platform for scalable data transformation scripts.
-Clustering algorithms were applied to segment customer data, involving rigorous feature engineering and hyperparameter tuning to optimize the segmentation model.

-_Result:_ Segmentation speed surged by 25%, assisting in a new era of targeted marketing strategies.

 **Cloud Analytics and Data Warehouse Implementation**

   _Challenge:_ Traditional methods of predicting customer behavior were inadequate in the face of complex and voluminous data from various customer interactions with insurance products.